slakbal/laravel-pulse-backup/README.md

 ## Register the recorder

-To run the checks you must add the LaravelBackupPulseRecorder to the pulse.php file.</p>
+To run the checks you must add the LaravelPulseBackupRecorder to the pulse.php file.</p>

 ```diff
 return [